Using PowerShell Scripts in LogicMonitor

 STEP 2: Verify that remote Powershell is working and access is granted for a username and password which can be used in LogicMonitor.
 Open PowerShell on the machine the collector is running on and enter:

-Step 3: Once this is done the collector needs to be set to allow unrestricted Powershell scripts in the collector.conf
+Step 3: Once this is done the collector needs to be set to allow unrestricted Powershell scripts in the agent.conf file.
+For information on editing this file, see Editing the Collector Config Files.

 When creating the script in PowerShell, you first need to define the credentials we're going to use to connect, this can be done with the following.